Kokoda Youth Foundation

 Everything we do is for the good of the kids and we would love for you to join us in making a difference in young lives through the Spirit of Kokoda.
 These programs are run solely from donations from generous Australians, just like you.

 The Kokoda Youth Foundation is a locally operated charity that has proudly supported Australian young people and their local communities for 20 years.
-Our experiential youth programs help young people gain physical and mental resilience, confidence, and instill in them Courage, Endurance, Mateship and Sacrifice through the story of the Kokoda Campaign in 1942.
-These programs are run solely from donations from generous Australians, just like you.
+Our experiential youth programs help young people increase their physical and mental resilience, confidence, and instil the Kokoda values of Courage, Endurance, Mateship and Sacrifice through the story of the Kokoda Campaign in 1942.
+These programs are offered free of charge, thanks to the generosity of our supporters.

 Select your desired option below to share a direct link to this page.